PlaidWeb/publ-site/content/faq.md

 #### And Misaka?

-It's a pretty good Python binding to the [Hoedown](https://github.com/hoedown/hoedown) Markdown parser, with enough flexibility for the extensions I want to add.
+Misaka is a pretty good Python binding to the [Hoedown](https://github.com/hoedown/hoedown) Markdown parser, with enough flexibility for the extensions I want to add.
 It supports (most) GitHub-flavor markdown and [MathJax](https://mathjax.org/)/[KaTeX](https://katex.org/) out of the box, and its design allows